JetBrains/kotlin-web-site/pages/contribute.md

 ## Create tutorials or videos

-If you've created tutorials or videos for Kotlin, please share them with us.
+If you've created tutorials or videos for Kotlin, please share them with us via <feedback@kotlinlang.org>.
 We would be happy to add them to [Awesome Kotlin](https://kotlin.link/) maintained by the community.

 ## Translate documentation to other languages